-In order to achieve the overall development rights necessary to achieve this Plan, the Office of Planning has indicated that it will pursue a text amendment to the Campus Plan Zoning Regulations which would increase the aggregated FAR limitation from 3.5 to 4.5 in R-5-D and R-5-E zones located within approved campus plans.
+In order to achieve the overall development rights necessary to achieve this Plan, the Office of Planning has initiated a text amendment to the Campus Plan Zoning Regulations which would increase the aggregated FAR limitation from 3.5 to 4.0 in R-5-D and R-5-E zones located within approved campus plans.
 This increase, coupled with the proposed commercial rezoning of certain sites in the campus core, will allow the University to accommodate its academic and student housing space needs on campus while still maintaining an overall campus density that is appropriate and in context with the surrounding built environment.